Refurbishing the Grade II listed 1 Finsbury Avenue

 Creating a basement cinema

 The creation of a cinema in the basement formed part of the client’s ambition to transform Broadgate into a busy tourist destination and commercial space.
 This became the single biggest technical challenge on the project.
-Using the box-in-box construction technique, to achieve impeccably high acoustic standards, the challenge was further complicated by the tight logistics in the basement with just one access route, no craneage and very little lifting equipment available.
-As a result, the materials used had to be broken down to their smallest components.
+We used box-in-box construction techniques to achieve impeccably high acoustic standards.
 Preserving the gap between boxes, means that no sound can travel from the outside in, a task which, like much of 1 Finsbury Avenue, allowed zero margin for error.
+The challenge was further complicated by the tight logistics in the basement, with just one access route, no craneage and very little lifting equipment available.
+This meant the materials used had to be broken down to their smallest components.

 Awards